 Probably my enthusiasm for different cultures arose already as a small child, during regular family visits to Bangladesh.
-Various travels, my tourism studies and different jobs in the tourism industry showed me that travel can combine cultures, create income opportunities and even serve nature conservation.
-Hence, I was completely under the spell of the industry.
+Various travels, my tourism studies and different jobs in the tourism industry showed me that travel could combine cultures, create income opportunities and even serve nature conservation.
+Hence, I was entirely under the spell of the sector.
 After a year in Asia, a job vacancy from Travel Nation led me to Brighton.
-I am now looking forward to helping other travellers have impressive experiences.
+I am now looking forward to helping other travellers have memorable experiences.

-I’ve studied in the beautiful (and cold) Harz mountains in Germany, on the rough coast of Denmark and did an internship in Australia to warm up again.
+I’ve studied in the beautiful (and cold) Harz mountains in Germany, on the rugged coast of Denmark and did an internship in Australia to warm up again.

 Tue, 28/02/2017 - 09:07

 Excellent Service and knowledge

 Thanks Travel Nation for sorting out my travel requirements, excellent service and knowledgeable staff for my trip through India.